We own it

 To this day, Publix is a privately owned company.
 Our common stock is not publicly traded on a stock exchange, so it does not have a "ticker" symbol.
 Only eligible active associates and members of our board of directors can purchase Publix stock during designated offering periods.
 The opportunity to own Publix stock is a unique benefit for our associates, and it perpetuates the Publix culture.

-Publix announced its board of directors declared a quarterly dividend on its common stock.
+Publix announced its board of directors declared a quarterly dividend of 10 cents per share on its common stock.